exercism/website-copy/pages/terms.md

 If you participate on our Platform as a Moderator, then any content you upload as part of providing feedback on a user's Solution will be considered User Contributed Content, and licensed in the same way as that of the Solution (see the above section).

-Specifically, this means that all mentor feedback will be licensed under a CC BY-SA license.
+Specifically, this means that all mentor feedback will be licensed under a Creative Commons license.
 It is important that you ensure that the feedback you supply (including any further code-samples) are compatible with that license.

-#### What is CC-BY-SA, and why are we using it?
+#### What is CC BY-SA, and why are we using it?

 CC BY-SA is an abbreviation of the Creative Commons Attribution-ShareAlike license.
 A full copy of this license is available at https://creativecommons.org/licenses/by-sa/3.0/ .
 In summary, this license permit anyone to copy adapt, and redistribute the material, so long as proper attribution is given.